xpack-dev-tools/xbb-helper-xpack/developer/README.md

 ### Visual Studio Code

 All steps in the workflow
-can be run from a terminal, and the scripts can be editted with any text editor, thus VSCode is not really a prerequisite.
+can be run from a terminal, and the scripts can be edited with any text editor, thus VSCode is not really a prerequisite.

 However, all actions are also defined as **xPack actions** and can